rust-lang/reference/src/procedural-macros.md

 r[macro.proc.function.def]
 These macros are defined by a [public]&#32;[function] with the `proc_macro` [attribute] and a signature of `(TokenStream) -> TokenStream`.
 The input [`TokenStream`] is what is inside the delimiters of the macro invocation and the output [`TokenStream`] replaces the entire macro invocation.

-r[macro.proc.function.namespace]
-The `proc_macro` attribute defines the macro in the [macro namespace] in the root of the crate.

 > [!EXAMPLE]
 > The following macro definition ignores its input and outputs a function `answer` into its scope.